hunterschep/nlp-final-project/README.md

 ## Project Documentation
 - [Project Plan](./plan.md) - Outlines our approach, experiments, and evaluation methods
-- [Literature Review](./litreview.md) - Review of related work in the field
+- [Literature Review](./litreview.md) - Informal review of related work in the field and how it could be applicable our project
+- [Results](./results.md) - Some nicely formatted markdown tables to hold our results

 ### Data Note